nermalcat69/nermal-ide/README.md

 ## Why

+Well i made this for my own usecase but if you have any feature request, feel free to drop an issue.

 A background server owns your shells and panes, not the window.

 - **Persistent sessions** — quit or reboot; shells and agent sessions keep running